mikepk/jotbits/README.rst

 jotbits
 =======

-jotbits is a very dirt-simple REST API + note taking interface.
+jotbits is a dirt-simple REST API + note taking interface.
 It tracks changesets, allows quick creation of notes, and has a powerful fulltext search interface similar to Google's (using Sphinx Search).

 jotbits is also a sample project and testbed using the pybald web framework.